ImanMontajabi/Mynah/README.md

 # Mynah

-My Network API Handler for Linux 🐧 and Windows 🪟 Users to access their Local files from anywhere with an AI assistant
+My Network API Handler to access Local files from anywhere with an AI assistant

 Stable: Version 0.0.0
 </div>